Poppys Wild Kitchen

 • Oil your hands and a countertop.
 Turn the dough out onto the counter and shape gently into a disc.
 Divide into 6 equal pie-shaped wedges.
 Shape each piece into a round ball, tucking tightly and pinching dough under at the bottom.
 Place on a large cookie sheet lined with parchment paper.
 Oil fingers and press each bun down to flatten about ½ - ¾ an inch tall.

-• Mix the teaspoon of coconut palm sugar with 2 teaspoons of water and brush tops of buns.
-Mix sesame seed and wheat bran.
+• Mix 1 tsp. coconut palm sugar with 2 tsp. water and brush tops of buns.
+Mix 2 tsp. sesame seeds with 1 tsp. wheat bran.
 Sprinkle tops of moistened buns.
 Cover buns with an inverted cookie sheet.

 Final Rise and Baking

 • Let the buns rise until puffed and not quite doubled in size, about 20 minutes.
-Place on middle rack in oven.
-Bake 23 minutes or until golden brown.
-Remove from baking sheet and cool on a rack.
+Place the baking sheet on the middle rack in the oven.
+Bake for 23 minutes or until golden brown.
+Remove from the baking sheet and cool on a rack.

 Notes